-Chris Oldfield, MWCC
+Chris Oldfield, MWCC, February, 2019

 In February: A new, dual-purpose all-bugs-ironed-out Ministerial Authority is signed without hesitation.
-All consultants appear fully engaged and ready to roll ASAP.
-Update MWCC Social media with a chequered flag GIFF.
-Go!
+The Safety Management Plan is ticked-off by DSG tout suite, the employment certifications dusted by DOH at once.
+The Wellington Park Management Trust (WPMT) dispenses with any requirement for a PAA as requested.
+All consultants are fully engaged and ready to roll ASAP.
+All that remains to be done is update the MWCC social feed with a chequered flag GIFF.

-In March: The Safety Management Plan is ticked-off by DSG tout suite, the employment certifications etc by DOH at once.
-Despite weather, equipment breakdown and misunderstanding between state, Park and proponent, all bores are dug, all species sighted, all 30 surveys are conducted and completed with all speed.
-Weeks, not months!
-The “protest” delays nothing and fizzles out quickly.
-Consultants work triple time to complete their reports, inventing novel (and very cheap) mitigation and amelioration measures there and then.
+In March: Despite weather, equipment breakdown and misunderstanding between state, Park and proponent, all 32 bores are dug, all species sighted, all surveys completed with all speed and without incident.
+“Weeks, not months!”
+Protest delays nothing and quickly fizzles out.
+Consultants work triple time to complete the reports, inventing novel (and very cheap) mitigation and amelioration measures there and then.
 On the night of the 30th MWCC seamlessly incorporates into one Development Application the submissions from all consultant reports without a hiccup.
 At dawn the DA is sent to an editor post haste.
-At 4.57 PM MWCC receives it back, corrected, and forwards it to Hobart Council instantly.
-Update MWCC Social media with Happy, Happy Smiley emojies.
+At 4.57pm MWCC receives it back, corrected, and forwards it to Hobart Council instantly.
+All that remains to be done is update social media with Happy-Happy Smiley emojies.

-In August: The matter of the Council’s refusal to allow cable car facilities on operational land is resolved directly.
-To speed up matters, the state government takes up the MWCC suggestion to compulsorily acquire the land then leaps as if a gun had been fired—recalling Parliament to declare the project a Major Project just in case.
+In August: To speed up matters, the state government takes up the MWCC suggestion to compulsorily acquire the land then leaps as if a gun had been fired—recalling Parliament to declare the project a Major Project just in case.
 The Major Project bill must sit on the table for an agonizing three days before—after prayers—it passes on the nod.
 The Greens only pedantically oppose it and the Speaker breaks her gavel.
-Update MWCC Social media with Starry Eyed-Wink GIFF.
+Update all MWCC social media channels with Starry Eyed-Wink GIFF.

-In September: The Legislative Drafting officers burns the midnight oil—again—crafting a new Act to woo the Upper House.
+In September: The matter of the Council’s refusal to allow cable car facilities on operational land is resolved directly.
+The Legislative drafting officers burns the midnight oil—again—crafting a new Act to woo the Upper House.
 Parliament is recalled (again) to sanction the acquisition.
-It too must sit for three more days upon the table, but then passes both Houses in double quick time.
-The lord mayor of Hobart is delighted with the compensation deal offered by a gracious Treasurer and they concur without further ado.
+This bill too must sit for three days upon the table, but it passes both Houses in double quick time.
+The Lord Mayor of Hobart is delighted with the compensation deal offered by a gracious Treasurer and they concur without further ado.
 The National Parks budget allocation is re-jigged to obtain the compensation money forthwith.
-The governor in Council convene over champagne slammers to give Royal Assent.
+The governor in Council convene over champagne slammers to squiggle the Royal Assent.
 With the Land acquired, in a marathon effort, DPAC’s legal team complete the paperwork without hitch, flaw or any kind of recall or recourse required.
 Final Final Final Approvals are prepared p.d.q.
 MWCC obtains a downpayment loan and orders construction of the cable cars now.
-Update MWCC Social media with TREASURE + GREEN HILL.
+Update MWCC social media with TREASURE + GREEN HILL.

 In October: The MWCC goes out to market with a Prospectus seeking $75 million ASAP.
 51% is raised from a single undisclosed [commercial-in-confidence] investor in a flash.
-After a renewed pitch to the mums and dads of Tasmania and sister city Qwong Ju, the offer is soon over-subscribed.
+After a renewed pitch to the mums and dads of Tasmania and in sister city Qwong Ju, the offer is soon over-subscribed.
 The bank manages to set the terms, coordinate the international transfers and complete all the paperwork with a week to spare.
 A completely spurious Foreign Investment Review Board challenge is quashed in short order by special agreement between new officials in the federal Environment and Treasury departments whose co-ordination is impeccable.
-Update MWCC Social media with Thumbs-up emoji!
+Update MWCC social media with Thumbs-up emoji!